 But all is not lost; if you’re still holding out hope for a handful of kitchen gadgets that not only do their job of making some small aspect of your life that much easier, and yet are small enough to neatly stow away somewhere without making a long-standing resident of your kitchen homeless, you’re in luck.

 This list of kitchen gadgets will only improve your life, rather than become a source of endless irritation and guilt – and they should help you save a few pennies along the way...

 Try three meals for two people for just £9.99 with Gousto - including free delivery Find out more.

 These handy little gizmos are a staple in many continental European homes, yet we seem to be a little behind the times when it comes to the simple act of boiling an egg or two.

-Whilst it’s true that boiling an egg should be as idiot-proof as, well, boiling an egg, we’ve all felt the intense disappointment of swiping the top off an egg to reveal a yolk that’s too hard to dip soldiers in after forgetting to take the eggs from the heat in time, or been too keen and taken the egg out too soon only to discover a white that’s so runny it makes your stomach turn a little.
+Whilst it’s true that boiling an egg should be as idiot-proof as, well, boiling an egg, we’ve all felt the intense disappointment of swiping the top off an egg to reveal a yolk that’s too hard to dip soldiers in or a white that’s so runny it makes your stomach turn a little.